Tunisia Population Pyramid (2025)

 Tunisia Demographics

-The median age has dramatically increased by 16.3 years since 1970, showing rapid population aging
+The median age has increased by 14.8 years since 1970, showing Tunisia's dramatic demographic transition in North Africa

 Historical Demographic Changes